Thy word is very pure: therefore thy servant loveth it.

 John 15:13 KJV

 Out of all the books that one can read, a book like the Bible will never be found.
 It is so rich and deep that you can learn new things every time you read it.
 We have examined a lot of evidence.
 Both the Old Testament and New Testament are credible.
 Archeology applauds the Bible.
-The New Testament was written primarily by eyewitnesses, all of whom were greatly persecuted for their claims.
+The New Testament contains eyewitness testimony.
+It’s authors were greatly persecuted for their claims.
 All but one died a martyr’s death rather than deny their testimony.
 The manuscripts that we have, of both the Old and New Testaments, are accurate.
 We have in existence copies of the book of Isaiah that are ninety-five percent word for word identical with the Dead Sea Scrolls.
 There are over 24,000 manuscripts (partial or complete) of the New Testament, making it the number one piece of ancient writing for manuscript credibility.
 Also, the time gap between the original writings of the New Testament and our copies is remarkably short.

 We know that the “testimony of God” is greater than the “ testimony of men” and God has spoken to this world by prophesying in the Old Testament and fulfilling prophecy in the New.
 Over three hundred specific prophecies were fulfilled in the life of Jesus.
 We learned that the probability of just eight of these prophecies being fulfilled in the life of any man were very slim.